-The next enrollment period begins in January 2018.
+The next enrollment period is open through April 27, 2018.

 - Hunting is allowed during legal seasons between September 1 and May 31.